CallMeGreg/gh-security-config/README.md

   - Enforcement
 - 🎯 **Flexible Targeting**: Choose which repositories to apply configurations to
 - ➕ **Configuration Generation**: Create and apply security configurations across all enterprise organizations
+- 📋 **Configuration Copying**: Copy existing security configurations from one organization to others in the enterprise
 - ✏️ **Configuration Modification**: Update existing security configurations across all enterprise organizations with selective setting changes
 - ❌ **Configuration Deletion**: Safely delete security configurations from all enterprise organizations with confirmation prompts
 - ⚙️ **Default Configuration**: Optionally set configurations as defaults for new repositories